Genealogical Data for John and Val

-I would like to exchange information on the Bradshaws of Henry County, TN.
-These Bradshaws migrated from VA to TN some time before 1830, and I know almost nothing about them before their move to TN.
+I would like to exchange information on the Bradshaws of Henry County, TN, who migrated from VA to TN some time before 1830.
+I have posted information about the Bradshaws in Tennessee as part of the Smith family history and the Chilcutt family history because the Bradshaws were extremely intertwined with both in the early days.
+Before coming to Henry County, the Bradshaws made their homes briefly in Montgomery County, TN, but I know almost nothing about them before their move to TN.

-When asked, I will share the data I have on the Chilcutts of Henry County, TN.
-Other researchers have traced this family back from TN; however, I begin with them in Stewart County and Henry County and follow them forward.
-The family heads with whom I begin are Joshua and his wife Elizabeth and George and his wife Sarah.
+I have begun the posting of data I have accumulated on the Chilcutts of Henry County, TN.
+Other researchers, including Donna Moody (above), traced this family back from TN to NC and VA several years ago; however, my early research began with them after they reached Stewart County and Henry County and followed them forward.
+The family head with whom I now begin is Anthony, the immigrant, and I have concentrated on Anthony's descendant and my ancestor, Joshua, and his wife Elizabeth.

 The McMillins (sometimes spelled McMillans) are associated with the Alexander family in Spartanburg, SC, and in western KY.
 These McMillins descend from William McMillin from Spartanburg County, SC, and Logan County, KY, where he died in 1810.
 Although my McMillin data are sparse, I know that Matthew and William Alexander married William McMillin's daughters Eleanor and Esther, and Matthew's son Thomas married his cousin Elizabeth, who seems to have the spelling of McMillan most often.